Whether you’re at the beach, gardening, or just walking around town, protecting your skin from the sun’s harmful rays should be a priority.

 • Ultraviolet C (UVC)

-Compared to all the other UV rays, UVC is the shortest and it never reaches the earth because the ozone layer absorbs its rays.
-UVC rays are often found in human-made sources, such as welding torches and mercury lamps.
-Luckily, UVC rays don’t penetrate the ozone; otherwise, it would be catastrophic as these are the most dangerous of all.
-UVC rays are considered to be the most dangerous because they have the most energy compared to other UV rays.
+UVC is the shortest and it never reaches the earth because the ozone layer absorbs its rays.
+They are considered to be the most dangerous because they have the most energy compared to other UV rays.

 Ultraviolet Protection Factor (UPF)

-On the other hand, Sun Protection Factor (SPF) is based on the time it takes for UV-exposed skin to redden; if you burn after 20 minutes, an SPF15 sunscreen, if used correctly, may protect your skin15 times longer.
-However, it loses its effectiveness after two hours, which means you have to reapply sunscreen accordingly.
+On the other hand, Sun Protection Factor (SPF) is based on the time it takes for UV-exposed skin to redden; if you burn after 20 minutes, an SPF15 sunscreen, if used correctly, may protect your skin 15 times longer.

 When you are buying clothing, the higher the UPF rating is, the better.
 There is no fabric with a UPF rating below 15 because it will not provide sufficient protection from UV rays.